BryanCuneo/ps-jsonlogger/README.md

 - **No modifications to existing PS constructs** -  We have a lot of existing scripts that we want to integrate this logging with, not just utilize it for new development.
 To avoid steppng on toes in existing code, this library doesn't repurpose or modify the behaviour any existing cmdlets/functions (e.g. `Write-Warning`, `Write-Verbose`, etc.).

-- **Windows Powershell v5.1 backwards compatibility** - Of those existing scripts, some require PSv5 so backwards compatibility is a must.
-See the [notes on v7 vs. v5](#notes-on-powershell-core-7-vs-windows-powershell-51) for details.
+- **Windows Powershell v5 backwards compatibility** - Of those existing scripts, some require PSv5 so backwards compatibility is a must.
+See the [notes on v7 vs. v5](#notes-on-powershell-7-vs-windows-powershell-5) for details.

-- **File output and human-readable console output** - File output for production use and console output for development.
+- **Simple structure for log files** - To make it easy and fast to write parsers/visualizrs for these logs, a simple output format is prioritized.

-- **Simple output format** - To make it easy and fast to write parsers/visualizrs for these logs, a simple output format is prioritized.
+- **Human-readable console output** - In addition to log file file output, easy-to-read console output is also available.

 If these features match your needs, ps-jsonlogger is for you!
 You can get started by checking out the [usage instructions](#usage-instructions---table-of-contents) below.